Eric Abbott

 Eric Symes Abbott KCVO (26 May 1906 - 6 June 1983) was an English Anglican priest and academic administrator.
-He only spent three years in parish ministry, before a career as a chaplain and academic administrator.
-He was warden of Lincoln Theological College from 1936 to 1945, and then dean of King's College, London from 1945 to 1955.
+He only spent three years in parish ministry, before beginning a career as a chaplain and academic administrator.
+He was warden of Lincoln Theological College from 1936 to 1945, and dean of King's College, London from 1945 to 1955.
 He moved into secular leadership as warden of Keble College, Oxford from 1956 to 1960.
-He final post was as Dean of Westminster from 1959 until he retired in 1974.
+His final post was as Dean of Westminster from 1959 until he retired in 1974.

 Early life and education

 Abbott was born on 26 May 1906 in Nottingham, Nottinghamshire, England, to William Henry Abbott and Mary Symes, both schoolteachers.
 Having won a scholarship, he was educated at Nottingham High School, an independent boys school in Nottingham.
 He studied classics at Jesus College, Cambridge, attaining a first class in Part I of the Tripos in 1927 and a second class in Part II in 1928.
 He graduated from the University of Cambridge with a Bachelor of Arts (BA) degree in 1928: as per tradition, his BA was promoted to a Master of Arts (MA Cantab) degree in 1932.
 He was awarded a Lambeth Doctor of Divinity (DD) degree in 1959.